aryangupta01/aryangupta01.github.io/content/posts/_index.md

 +++
 paginate_by = 7
-path = "posts"
 title = "Articles"
 sort_by = "date"

 [extra]
 desc = {title = "Hello!
-I am Heisenberg", img = "https://hips.hearstapps.com/esq.h-cdn.co/assets/16/38/480x480/square-1474665651-breaking-bad.png?resize=640:*", text = "Walter is kind, caring and timid, but also demanding, calculating, and ruthless.
-His invented pseudonym, Heisenberg, becomes an alter ego – a fantasy for him to live out a love of power.
-Beneath both sides of his dual personality, he views the world in the rarefied scientific terms of chemistry."}
+I am Aryan", img = "/github_image.jpg?resize=640:*", text = """I'm Aryan Gupta — a **Machine Learning & AI enthusiast**.
+Whether it's fine-tuning a BERT model, designing smart APIs with FastAPI and LangChain, or exploring the math behind causality in time series, I love bringing intelligence to life through code.

+*When I'm not coding or reading research papers*, you'll probably find me vibing to music, watching sci-fi movies (I'm that **Interstellar + Blade Runner** kind of person), or battling it out on the basketball or badminton court."""}
 +++